cssconf/2018.cssconf.eu/contents/copy/cfs/we-can-help.md

 ## We can help

-Not everyone is a natural-born talent on stage.
-Not everyone can produce kick-ass slide decks.
-Not everyone is a live-demo master.
+We understand that not everyone is a natural-born talent on stage, or can produce kick-ass slide decks, or is a live-demo master.
 Not everyone knows they have something great to talk about.

 There are about a million reasons why you may not consider yourself a speaker.
 We are here to prove you wrong.
 If all you have is a gut feeling that you should be on stage, we are here to help you develop or hone the skills you think you lack to deliver a great presentation.